Rosel Park

 The City of London Parks Design & Construction Section is considering improvements to Rosel Park and would like to hear your feedback.

-Subject to public input, this project could create an updated and welcoming space for the neighbourhood through the implementation of new park amenities and tree plantings, which would help achieve objectives outlined in the City's Parks and Recreation Master Plan.
+Subject to further public input, this project could create an updated and welcoming space for the neighbourhood through the implementation of new park amenities and tree plantings, while still maintaining the parks open grass space that residents have grown to appreciate.
+Implementation of this project would also help achieve objectives outlined in the City's Parks and Recreation Master Plan.

-To support engagement efforts, the Parks Design & Construction Section has generated four preliminary design concepts to help inspire ideas and suggestions from area residents.
-These represent a range of ideas that could be implemented.
+To support engagement efforts in 2024, the Parks Design & Construction Section had generated four preliminary design concepts to help inspire ideas and suggestions from area residents.
+These four concepts represented a range of ideas that could be implemented.
+Please find these concepts in the sidebar to the right, under the title "Preliminary design concepts".
 (It should be noted that more intense uses, such as spray pads, tennis and pickleball courts, are not suitable for this small park space.)

 We look forward to hearing your thoughts!
 Click or tap each image for a closer look.